Flux3on/Flux3on/README.md

 Birthday: October 31st

-I use Visual Studio 2019 and Visual Studio Code to make shit.
+I use Visual Studio 2019 and Visual Studio Code to make stuff.

 Gonna eventually start NDS and 3DS homebrew dev when I get good at C++